UBC-CS/cpsc203/_sources/notes/week12/class12A.md

 ## Logistics

-As discussed in the previous lecture, you have two choices for how to work with the class activity code:
+You have two choices for how to work with the class activity code:

 If you want to keep a repository on GitHub of my personal changes to the code: